phelps-sg/llm-cooperation/jupyter-book/background.md

 alignment community.
-While there are a diverse set of opinions on the subject, a challenge for researchers is that the internal processing of large language models is largely opaque, and in the case of recent models such as GPT-4 the training procedures themselves are also subject to secrecy.
-Therefore, assessment of the capabilities of large-language models is largely a matter of empirical investigation, with experiments being the ultimate arbiter of what they can or can't do {cite}`Google2023`.
+While there are a diverse set of opinions on the subject, a challenge for researchers is that the internal processing of large language models is largely opaque, and in the case of recent models such as GPT-4 the training procedures themselves are also subject to a degree of secrecy.
+Therefore, objective assessment of the capabilities of large-language models cannot be conducted through inductive reasoning starting from first principles, but instead is a matter of empirical investigation, with experiments being the ultimate arbiter of what they can or can't do, e.g. {cite}`Google2023`.

 Reinforcement learning (RL) has been widely studied as a method for training AI agents to learn goal-directed behavior.
 Though LLMs like GPT-3 are not directly trained using RL to adapt their responses in an online manner, recent studies suggest that they might acquire RL-like mechanisms through zero-shot learning, allowing them to perform downstream tasks such as